How Long Does Oxycodone Stay in Your System?

 Oxycodone is a semi-synthetic opioid and one of the many different kinds of opiates derived from a plant known as the opium poppy.
 Along with heroin and hydrocodone, oxycodone is a highly addictive drug that is often prescribed to treat moderate to severe pain.
 Many opioids are essential in medical practice because of their efficacy in pain treatment.
 However, despite their medical uses, opiates like oxycodone are highly addictive, which is why people often need formal opioid withdrawal treatment to recover from their addictions.

-How Long Does It Take For Oxycodone to Kick In?
+How Long Does It Take for Oxycodone to Kick In?

 The many oxycodone side effects that a person may experience when abusing this drug may vary in severity and duration depending on factors like dose and metabolism.
 The effects of oxycodone typically kick in 20 to 30 minutes after being taken.
 These side effects may peak in the bloodstream within one to two hours after ingestion.
 How long it takes for oxycodone effects to kick in depends on whether the medication taken is extended or immediate release.
 Extended- and controlled-release oxycodone can take anywhere from three to four hours to reach peak concentration in the bloodstream.